-Co-Directors: Michael Blank, PhD and David Metzger, PhD
+Director: Kelly Jordan-Sciutto, PhD and David S. Metzger, PhD

 The Developmental Core trains and mentors: new investigators entering the mental illness and HIV/AIDS fields; established investigators continuing ongoing work in these areas; and established investigators bridging to a new focus on comorbid illness.
 It will select 4-6 pilot projects each year to stimulate and support biological and behavioral studies of innovative, integrated treatments for comorbid mental illness/AIDS.

 Director: David Metzger, PhD

 Consultants: Mario Cristancho, MD, and Lily Brown, PhD

 The Clinical Assessment Core assists investigators in recruiting patients for clinical studies, provides trained diagnosticians/evaluators to conduct clinical assessments in Center studies, and oversees administration of a core battery of behavioral measures.